debargyadinda/newsletter_automation/README.md

 ---

-### 3. Run the Script
+## Run the Script

-Place the script and recipients.csv file in the same directory.
+1. Place the script and `recipients.csv` file in the same directory.
-Update the script with your email credentials.
+2. Update the script with your email credentials.

 run the script
 python3 newsletter_automation.py